 Completely without concentrate food (energy-giving food, rich in carbohydrates, fats, protein) it's mostly not possible.
 But rather than offering problematic commercial food, you give in the natural diet a mix of different seeds that are eaten by wild chinchillas also.

 You put the focus on mixing on oil seeds (e.g. safflower, thistle, flax seed, sesame, sunflower, pumpkin, cucumber, melon seeds, camelina, fennel, anise, caraway, evening primrose, psyllium, cardy...).
 If the chinchillas tolerated (test before you give this!) flour seeds, you can mix in with the oilseed something paddy rice, fine grass seed (timothy, orchard grass, bluegrass), millet, quinoa and amaranth.
 On grains and hemp should be waived.

 Finished mixes of oilseeds can be purchase here:

 Otherwise, it makes sense for the beginning to buy from the grocery store, drug store or health food store pumpkin seeds, sunflower seeds, sesame seeds and flax seeds and mix them.

-The seeds can be freely available to the animals, only in obese and chinchillas, which do not eat enough herbs, twigs, hay and fresh food, the amount to 1-2 tablespoons or max.
-7g seeds should be limited per day.
+The seeds can be freely available to the animals, only in obese and chinchillas, which do not eat enough herbs, twigs, hay and fresh food, the amount to maximal 1 tablespoons seeds should be limited per day.
 Chins especially in growth, suckling, pregnancy and illness often need more concentrate feed.